OfficeDev/office-js-docs-pr/docs/excel/custom-functions-troubleshooting.md

 ## Debugging custom functions

-To debug custom functions add-ins, see [Overview of debugging Office Add-ins](../testing/debug-add-ins-overview.md) and follow the general Office Add-ins debugging guidance.
+To debug custom functions add-ins that use a shared runtime, see [Configure your Office Add-in to use a shared JavaScript runtime: Debug](../develop/configure-your-add-in-to-use-a-shared-runtime.md#debug).

+To debug custom functions add-ins that don't use a shared runtime, see [Custom functions debugging](custom-functions-debugging.md).

 ## Enable runtime logging